 - Ensure that you properly isolate the different administrator roles in the corporate network, in the Session Recording system, or on individual machines.
 By not doing so, security threats that can impact the system functionality or abuse the system might occur.
 We recommend that you assign different administrator roles to different persons or accounts.
 Do not allow general session users to have administrator privileges to the VDA system. - Do not grant VDA local administrator role to any users of published apps or desktops.
-If the local administrator role is a requirement, protect the Session Recording agent components by using Windows mechanisms or third-party solutions. - Separately assign the Session Recording database administrator and Session Recording policy administrator. - Do not assign VDA administrator privileges to general session users, especially when using Remote PC Access. - Session Recording server local administration account must be strictly protected. - Control access to machines where the Session Recording player is installed.
-If a user is not authorized for the Player role, do not grant that user local administrator role for any player machine.
-Disable anonymous access. - We recommend using a physical machine as a storage server for Session Recording. - Session Recording records session graphics activities without regard to the sensitivity of the data.
+If the local administrator role is a requirement, protect the Session Recording agent components by using Windows mechanisms or third-party solutions.

+- Separately assign the Session Recording database administrator and Session Recording policy administrator. - Do not assign VDA administrator privileges to general session users, especially when using Remote PC Access. - The Session Recording server's local administration account must be strictly protected. - Control access to machines where the Session Recording player is installed.
+If a user is not authorized for the Player role, do not grant that user the local administrator role for any player machine.
+Disable anonymous access. - We recommend using a physical machine as a storage server for Session Recording.

+• Session Recording records session graphics activities without regard to the sensitivity of the data.
 Under certain circumstances, sensitive data (including but not limited to user credentials, privacy information, and third-party screens) might be recorded unintentionally.
-Take the following measures to prevent risks: - Disable core memory dump for VDAs unless for specific troubleshooting cases.To disable core memory dump: 1.
-Right-click My Computer, and then select Properties.
+Take the following measures to prevent risks:

+- Disable core memory dump for VDAs unless for specific troubleshooting cases.

+To disable core memory dump:

+1. Right-click My Computer, and then select Properties.
 2. Click the Advanced tab, and then under Startup and Recovery, click Settings.
-3. Under Write Debugging Information, select (none).See the Microsoft article at <https://support.microsoft.com/en-us/kb/307973>. - Session owners notify attendees that online meetings and remote assistance software might be recorded if a desktop session is being recorded.
+3. Under Write Debugging Information, select (none).

+See the Microsoft article at <https://support.microsoft.com/en-us/kb/307973>.